Every building project, installation or development is subject to prior town planning approval.

 A demolition permit (permis de démolir or PD) is essential.
 Partial or total demolition of a building is subject to prior obtention of a demolition permit

+The rules derive from the Local Town Planning Blueprint and vary according to the zone in which your project is situated.
 The historic centre and its inner perimeter, and also the hilly areas, fall within the Protected Zone of Rural and Urban Architectural Heritage.

 Applications for approval are made using a cerfa proforma, which can be downloaded via the following link: http://vosdroits.service-public.fr/particuliers/N319.xhtml .
 These documents are also available from the town planning department at Manosque town hall.

 - Building Permit Private House: 2 months

 - Other Building Permit or Development Permit: 3 months